xmartlabs/blog/_posts/2023-10-02-adapting-teams-to-enterprise-needs.md

 Think beyond roles and responsibilities; ponder cultural compatibility.
 Not everyone possesses the skill set or the desire to work for a specific type of organization.
 A harmonious connection between clients and team members, not only in terms of their roles but also their cultural fit, is essential.

-As one of our operations team members aptly phrased it: 'You wouldn't assign a vegan to work in a slaughterhouse.' <br />
+As one of our operations team members aptly phrased it: 'You wouldn't assign a vegan to work in a slaughterhouse.'
 This highlights the crucial understanding that assigning individuals to projects they believe in is paramount.
-It's essential not to underestimate the impact of having people working on a project that resonates with them—something truly rewarding.<br />
+It's essential not to underestimate the impact of having people working on a project that resonates with them—something truly rewarding.
 One team member eloquently expressed, 'I believe that through my work, I make a difference in the lives of those who truly need it.
 Being able to contribute to a project like this holds a unique significance for me.'
 By aligning the team's composition with the client's values, preferences, and work culture, we forge a foundation for success that transcends mere technical proficiency.
 It's about creating a team that shares the client's vision and ethos, ensuring not just project delivery but a harmonious collaboration.